reza28fahlevi/testAPI/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

+## How To Install

+I use postgre as the database.
+First make sure you have installed postgre.
+I've created a table with the name "employees", you can import the sql format.
+The file location is app\Database\Migrations\employees.sql.
+Before opening this project in browser, make sure you have internet connection.